 War remnants museum

-The war remnants museum offers a terrifying and detailed lesson in the Vietnam War (1955-75) and its consequences that’s still affecting people in both Vietnam and the US.
+The war remnants museum offers a terrifying and detailed lesson in the Vietnam War (1955-75) and its consequences that are still affecting people in both Vietnam and the US.
 It’s a very graphic way of learning the history of this incredibly bloody and horrifying war, and it certainly makes an impression.